RasPatrick55-dev/JBRAVO_Screener/README.md

 ## Market Data

-Historical prices and volume are now fetched exclusively from the Alpaca Market Data API using the `alpaca_trade_api` library.
+Historical prices and volume are now fetched exclusively from the Alpaca Market Data API using the `alpaca-py` SDK.
 The previous fallback to the `tvdatafeed` package has been removed.